 - i.
 Data scientists and natural language processing engineers working in the information processing industry - ii.
 Curators, archivists, and local government officials with linguistic expertise - iii.
-Educators who teach Japanese language education in Japan and abroad - iv.
-Developers of digital teaching materials related to the Japanese language omnibus format) in the lecture courses attended by all students.
-Concurrently, students take field-specific lecture and seminar courses (first and second semester, respectively) according to their interests to deepen their understanding of their specialized fields.
+Educators who teach the Japanese language in Japan and abroad - iv.
+Developers of digital teaching materials related to the Japanese language take field-specific lecture and seminar courses (first and second semester, respectively) according to their interests to deepen their understanding of their specialized fields.
 Students will report on their research plans at Seminar in Linguistic Research III (research seminars), in which all students participate, and will also receive individual guidance from the faculty member in charge of Dissertation Work in Advanced Studies III (thesis guidance) to clarify their own research plans.